-First female sheriff in Prince George’s County described as ‘trailblazer’
+First female deputy sheriff in Prince George’s County described as ‘trailblazer’

 “She definitely made mention of her being the only female at the time,” said Nancy Ridgely, who retired as a captain last year.
 “I wouldn’t say she said it was tough.
 She said it was different.”

 Ridgely said Meyer was a “constant figure in the sheriff’s office.”
-She was kindhearted but also had a feisty side, with a tempter that would flare “anytime she didn’t feel something was right, or someone wasn’t acting right.”
+She was kindhearted but also had a feisty side, with a temper that would flare “anytime she didn’t feel something was right, or someone wasn’t acting right.”

 Her family and colleagues said she loved working in law enforcement.
 “She didn’t want to leave,” Ridgely said, even though, factoring in payroll deductions, she stayed on for years receiving less money than she would have in retirement.

-“She came from very meager beginnings in New York, and she excelled at everything she did,” said her daughter, Poe, who is 64 years old.
+“She came from very meager beginnings in New York, and she excelled at everything she did,” said her daughter, Poe, 64.
 “And she was a very good mother.”

 Meyer was born in 1924, the youngest of four children.
 Her father was a bricklayer who built the family house in Queens and worked on the Empire State Building.
 Her mother was a seamstress.
-Both had immigrated from Sicily.
+Both had emigrated from Sicily.

 In 1947, she married Edward L. Meyer, whom she met in her neighborhood, after another man she had planned to wed was killed in World War II in the Battle of Iwo Jima.

-Edward Meyer, who also had returned from the war, had worked with the gas company and as a taxi driver.
-Then he saw and answered an ad for a police officer job in Washington, D.C.
+Edward Meyer, who also had returned from the war, had worked with a gas company and as a taxi driver.
+Then he saw and answered an ad for a police officer job in the District of Columbia.
 He was hired, and the couple moved to Hillcrest Heights in Prince George’s County in 1952.
 Edward Meyer retired from the police force in 1973; he died in 1999.

 Poe, the couple’s only child, said law enforcement was a constant theme for her while growing up.
 She occasionally accompanied each of her parents at work.